Privacy policy of the probefahrtenbutler.com website

 Rights under the General Data Protection Regulation

-In accordance with Articles 13, 14 of the GDPR, we inform you about the following rights you have to ensure that data processing is fair and transparent:
+In accordance with Articles 13, 14 GDPR, we inform you of the following rights to which you are entitled in order to ensure fair and transparent processing of data:

 • According to Article 15 of the GDPR, you have a right to information about whether we process data about you.
-If this is the case, you have the right to obtain a copy of the data and to know the following information:
+If this is the case, you have the right to receive a copy of the data and the following information:

 • the purpose for which we carry out the processing;